Newborn photographed with mom’s IUD in hand

 The Force Awakens April 27th, 2017.

 Baby bump!
-Back in December, I found out I was already 18 weeks pregnant.
-"How did you not know you were pregnant?"
-Well my dear, that's because I still have a Mirena IUD.
+I still have a Mirena IUD.
 I was given a due date of May 4th…even my OB said The Force is Strong with this one.
 This boy was definitely a HUGE surprise.
 Apperantly I'm part of the 1% who end up with a viable mirena pregnancy.
 I took this belly pic the other day, 37 weeks and 1 day.
 I will be having a scheduled csection to find the mirena and close down the baby factory.
-Both Dave and Faye are excited about baby brother.
+Kids are excited about baby brother.
 The Force Awakens April 27th, 2017.
 Coming soon, more Curly Kitty crochet baby cuteness!!!! #knockedupaf #mymirenafailed #mirenababy #thatsnomoon #thelastjedi #blessing #curlykitty

 “My doctor believes I may have gotten pregnant about three weeks after it was placed,” Hellein told WTLV.